Oryss/souldiers-tweaks/index.md

   <img src="https://user-images.githubusercontent.com/43440732/173181851-3ae093d1-e0eb-49ff-90ad-f06556b39539.png">
 </p>

-# Orys' Souldiers Tweaks Mod

-## Warning

-The reset button does not always reset to the real original values.
-**These values might be saved with your save file, which means it could make changes that would be hard to revert.**

-I'll see if there is a way to be able to disable the mod's values and let the game take over.

-**Meanwhile you have to treat this mod (and any other) as a potential save destroyer.
-It could introduce bugs and side effects I'm not aware of.**

-**Please make a backup of your save files.**

 ## Features

 * Enemy Health Tweak : decrease or increase the health and armor of all enemies in the game